 Accommodation is one of the biggest expenses you’ll encounter when you travel, but luckily, in Poland, it’s nothing to lose sleep over.

-There are a tonne of budget accommodation options in Poland, from hotels, hostels, and even full apartments!
-What’s so amazing about travelling in Poland, though, is the quality of the budget accommodation in this country.
+There are a tonne of budget accommodation options in Poland, and the quality of the budget accommodation in this country is second to none.

 In most other countries in Europe, €40 per night for a hotel room would get you a dingy, damp room in a dodgy area of the city.
-In Poland, you’ll get a hotel room of similar quality to something you’d normally pay €80 per night!
-This is what makes Poland a wonderful place to travel to on a budget.
+In Poland, I could easily get a hotel room of similar quality to something I’d normally pay €80 per night for in a Western European city like Madrid!

 My Recommendations For Budget Accommodation: